GLS 592: Easy Under the Apple Boughs: The Natural World in Poetry

 -- Robert Frost, “Birches”

-In addition to reading a myriad of selected texts in this course, students will participate in discussion, submit brief weekly discussion summaries generated by the text, and develop a lexicon for discussing contemporary poetry while evolving critical thinking skills specifically relevant to such subject matter.
-The course will culminate in an academic guided-research paper (8-10 pages) and a final creative writing assignment (several poems) to be developed throughout the course.
+In addition to reading a myriad of selected texts in this course, students will participate in discussion, submit brief weekly journals generated by the text, and develop a lexicon for discussing contemporary poetry while evolving critical thinking skills specifically relevant to such subject matter.
+The course will culminate in an academic guided-research paper (8-10 pages) and a final creative writing assignment (two poems and a brief aesthetic essay).
 No previous poetry writing experience necessary.